 Pecan Praline Morsels are the ultimate in ease and taste.
-With only three ingredients, Pecan Praline Morsels combine the South’s favorite nut with brown sugar and cream to produce an amazingly good candied nut!
+With only three ingredients, they combine the South’s favorite nut with brown sugar and heavy cream to produce an amazingly good candied nut!
+In addition, they’re an irresistible Mardi Gras party snack.

 Jump to: